HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/03_nocodb-introduction.Rmd

 1. Look at the example from the previous episode.
 2. Create a new, empty table for it, either in your existing Base or in a new one.
 3. Choose at least 5 informations and create fields using different field types (e.g. Text, Number, Date, Single select, Checkbox).
+The normal form does not have to be taken into account initially.
+Simply select the columns you like
 4. Create one field for an image of the artworks
 5. Name your fields based on what kind of data you expect (e.g. Title, Author, Year, etc.).
 6. Try editing a field type or renaming a field.